MicrosoftDocs/security/zero-trust/identity.md

 </table>

-### Identities and access privileges are managed with identity governance
+### IV.
+Identities and access privileges are managed with identity governance

 Once you've accomplished your initial three objectives, you can focus on additional objectives such as more robust identity governance.